VisariLIAO/Wafer_Defect_Classification/README.md

 All metrics are computed per defect category and averaged (macro or micro averaging) to fairly assess the multi-label classification results.

-## Final Model Performance

-## 📈 Final Model Performance 最佳模型表現（model11）
+## 📈 Final Model Performance （model11）

 | Metric index       |   Score    |
 |--------------------|------------|